deepset-ai/haystack-home/content/blog/introducing-haystack-2-beta-and-advent/index.md

 images: ["blog/introducing-haystack-2-beta-and-advent/thumbnail.png"]
 alt_image: An image with a snowman and christmas tree.
 The title says Haystack 2.0-beta and Advent of Haystack
 toc: True
-date: 2023-11-30
+date: 2023-12-04
-last_updated:  2023-11-30
+last_updated:  2023-12-04
 authors:
   - Tuana Celik
   - Massimiliano Pippi
 tags: ["Open Source", "Community", "Haystack 2.0"]
 ---

-Today, we are really happy to announce that we have released Haystack 2.0-Beta **[link to release notes]**, alongside our first-ever [Advent of Haystack](https://haystack.deepset.ai/advent-of-haystack): a set of 10 challenges that we will publish throughout the month of December, each introducing the features and design of Haystack 2.0-Beta.
+Today, we are really happy to announce that we have released [Haystack 2.0-Beta](https://github.com/deepset-ai/haystack/releases/tag/v2.0.0-beta.1), alongside our first-ever [Advent of Haystack](https://haystack.deepset.ai/advent-of-haystack): a set of 10 challenges that we will publish throughout the month of December, each introducing the features and design of Haystack 2.0-Beta.

 ## What does this release mean for me?